Cell C is terminating its franchisees and taking over some of them without compensating the owners, insiders have claimed.

 The list of franchisees kicked out of their own stores by Cell C include; Amproz, Abomanzi, A-Tech, Bertolox, Prytanya, Shalom Creative Projects, and Verbiplex.

-Asked to comment on the development, which started way back in 2015, owners of affected franchisees declined to comment on
+Asked to comment on the development, which started way back in 2015, owners of affected franchisees declined.

 However, things have reached a stage where the take-back of stores is having a negative impact on Cell C’s equipment revenue.